uZetta27/EasyROP/README.md

   --depth <bytes>       Depth for search engine (default 5 bytes) --all                 Disables the removal of duplicate gadgets --op <op>             Search for operation: lc, move, load, store, add, sub,
-                        and, or, xor, not, cond1, cond2, nop, neg, adc, clc --reg-src <reg>       Specify a source reg to operation --reg-dst <reg>       Specify a destination reg to operation --ropchain            Enables ropchain generation to search for operation
+                        and, or, xor, not, cond1, cond2
+  --reg-src <reg>       Specify a source reg to operation --reg-dst <reg>       Specify a destination reg to operation --ropchain            Enables ropchain generation to search for operation